 Marketing events are prohibited where injectables, procedures or operations are provided in a social or educational setting where alcohol is served.
 Participation in raffles, contests, and promotions is limited to those that do not require an incision.
 The promotion must stipulate the establishment of an appropriate physician/patient relationship to determine suitability.
-Refer to the following sections from the ABPS Code of Ethics, 4.I.K and L.:

-I. The actions of any Diplomate or Candidate may be investigated by the Ethics Committee and the Board.
-Disciplinary action can include suspension, revocation or probation of certification.
-Just and sufficient reasons for such disciplinary action may include, but are not limited to:
+Refer to the following excerpt from section 4 of the ABPS Code of Ethics and Professionalism:

-- K. Failing to establish an appropriate physician/patient relationship during the perioperative period, or failing to obtain an informed consent prior to a surgical procedure - L. Using marketing promotions (contests/raffles, etc.) or charitable donations that include a surgical procedure or an integral component of a surgical procedure (e.g. breast implants) - 1.
+- 4.1.
+The actions of any Diplomate or Candidate may be investigated by the Ethics Committee and the Board.
+Disciplinary action can include a public or private letter of reprimand, suspension, revocation or probation of certification, or any other action that the Board considers appropriate in the circumstances.
+Just and sufficient reasons for such disciplinary action may include, but are not limited to: - Failing to establish an appropriate physician/patient relationship during the perioperative period, failing to personally ensure an adequate preoperative evaluation, failing to personally explain the risks of a procedure with adequate time for the patient to contemplate the consequences, failing to obtain an informed consent, failing to establish adequate postoperative management for all patients regardless of distance. - M. Using marketing promotions (contests/raffles, etc.) or charitable donations that include a surgical procedure or an integral component of a surgical procedure (e.g. breast implants) - 1.
 Marketing promotions or charitable donations may include a free consultation, non-invasive treatment (neuromodulator or filler injection), skin care product, or a gift certificate for non-surgical services